bma-d/defillama-extract/docs/implementation-readiness-report-2025-11-29.md

    - If not accessible, ensure all critical information is captured in architecture shards (appears to be the case)

 2. **Confirm Go Version**
-   - Architecture references Go 1.24 - verify intended version
-   - If using current stable (1.21/1.22), update architecture doc
+   - Standardize on Go 1.23 across architecture/seed docs (chosen due to lint/tooling limits)
-   - slog requires Go 1.21+
+   - Plan upgrade path to Go 1.24 once toolchain and linters support it; slog remains available since Go 1.21+

 ### Sequencing Adjustments